mohitkumar2327/bp1/README.md

 # BikePool - Bike Pooling Web Application

-A web application that allows users to find and share bike rides, making transportation more efficient and environmentally friendly. the website is live https://bp1-pvlx.onrender.com
+A web application that allows users to find and share bike rides, making transportation more efficient and environmentally friendly.

+The website is live https://bp1-pvlx.onrender.com

 ## Features

 - User authentication (signup/login)